ePages-de/epages-docs/_posts/2017/2017-02-02-programming-beyond-the-comfort-zone-javascript-elixir.md

 Let's take a step back from the frameworks and look at the language itself.
 JavaScript claims to be both, object-oriented (with prototypal inheritance) and functional.
-And since it claims to be both, it is neither the one nor the other to a satisfying extend.
+And since it claims to be both, it is neither one or the other to a satisfying extend.
 Other languages like [Elixir] (http://elixir-lang.org/) (which we're going to talk about in a bit) make it much easier to use functional language features and methods such as *destructuring*, *pattern matching* or *recursion*.
 You might shift from doing everything with a `forEach` loop to solving pretty much every problem with `reduce`.
 This paradigm shift not only broadens your programming knowledge, but lets you view problems (and more importantly their solutions) from a different angle.